-Late effects of low-dose and low-dose-rate (LDR) ionizing radiation are potential hazards, and they have become a serious concern in the recent turn of events.
-Chronic exposure of 4000 mice to LDR gamma rays showed that life spans of female mice irradiated at 21 mGy/22 h/day (909 μ Gy/h) for 400 days (total dose: 8000 mGy) was shortened by about 120 days due to premature death from various neoplasms including malignant lymphomas.
-These suggest that long-term exposure to LDR gamma-rays cause early onset or increased progression of neoplasms.
+Late effects of low-dose and low-dose-rate (LDR) ionizing radiation are potential hazards, and they have become a serious concern since the nuclear accident at the Fukushima Dai-ichi Nuclear Power Plant.
+Chronic exposure of 4000 mice to LDR gamma rays showed that the average life span of female mice irradiated at 21 mGy/22 h/day (909 $\mu$ Gy/h) for 400 days (total dose: 8000 mGy) were shortened by about 120 days due to premature death from various neoplasms including malignant lymphomas.
+This suggest that long-term exposure to LDR gamma-rays caused early onset or increase progression of neoplasms.
 A cross-sectional study to observe the development and progression of neoplasia and non-neoplastic lesions is underway.

-Preliminary findings showed increased incidences (P<0.05) and early emergence of malignant tumors of liver and lung origins in the irradiated group (20 mGy/22 h/day).
+Preliminary findings showed increased incidences (p<0.05) and early emergence of malignant tumors of liver and lung origins in the irradiated group (20 mGy/22 h/day).
 Malignant lymphomas and benign tumors of the liver appeared at the same age in both irradiated and non-irradiated groups.
-Non-neoplastic lesions (ovarian atrophy) were increased significantly (P<0.01) in exposed mice for 200 days (total dose: 4000 mGy).
-These suggest that the effects of LDR irradiation on neoplastic and non-neoplastic lesions vary depending on the organ and/or tissue.
+The numbers of non-neoplastic lesions (ovarian atrophy) increased significantly (p<0.01) in mice exposed for 200 days (total dose: 4000 mGy).
+These suggested that the effects of LDR irradiation on neoplastic and non-neoplastic lesions varied depending on the organ and/or tissue.

-Fig. 1 Incidence of (a) Liver, Hepatocellular adenoma, (b) Liver, Hepatocellular carcinoma, (c) Lung, Bronchiolo-Alveolar adenoma, (d) Lung, Bronchiolo-Alveolar carcinoma, (e) Lymphoma, Malignant and (f) Ovarian atrophy (:P<0.05, :P<0.01).
+Fig. 1 Incidence of (a) Liver, Hepatocellular adenoma, (b) Liver, Hepatocellular carcinoma, (c) Lung, Bronchiolo-Alveolar adenoma, (d) Lung, Bronchiolo-Alveolar carcinoma, (e) Lymphoma, Malignant and (f) Ovarian atrophy (\:P<0.05, \\:P<0.01).